-You will take three exams which make up the total available.
-Paper 1 is 40% of the total marks; Paper 2 is 30% and Paper 3 is 30%.
-You will be given a certificate with a grade between E and A, with A being the highest.
+You will take three exams.
+Paper 1 is 40% of the total marks available; Paper 2 is 30% and Paper 3 is 30%.
+You will be given a certificate with a grade between E and A^ , with A^ being the highest.

-Paper 1 Paper 2 Paper 3 Listening, reading and translation Written response to works and translation Speaking In the listening section of this paper, you will answer multiple-choice and comprehension questions in German on a variety of recordings.
-In the reading section, you will also answer multiple-choice and comprehension questions in German, based on a variety of written passages.
-You will also translate a passage from German into English.
-In this paper you will write about two books or one book and one film that you have studied throughout the year.
-There will also be a translation of a passage from English into German.
+Paper 1 Listening, reading and translation Paper 2 Written response to works, grammar and translation Paper 3 Speaking In the listening section of this paper, you will answer multiple-choice and comprehension questions in Spanish on a variety of recordings.
+In the reading section, you will also answer multiple-choice and comprehension questions in Spanish, based on a variety of written passages.
+You will also translate a passage from Spanish into English.
+In this paper you will write about two books, or one book and one film, that you have studied throughout the year.
+There will also be a translation of a passage from English into Spanish.
 Before this exam you will have 5 minutes to prepare a discussion based on a stimulus card you are given.
 You will then discuss the topic of the card with your examiner, who is usually your teacher.
-You will also give a presentation on an independent research project you will have conducted on a topic you have chosen.
+You'll also give a presentation on an independent research project you will have conducted, on a topic you will have chosen.